 Market volatility can be difficult for investors to endure.
 Read here to learn more about what market volatility is and how it could affect your portfolio.

 Few things stoke as much fear in the hearts of stock market investors as market volatility.
-Consider financial media’s sensationalism when covering market pullbacks and corrections—their use of the word “volatility” seems intended to scare investors.
-However, market volatility is not always negative—read on to learn more about what volatility is and how it could affect your portfolio.
+Consider financial media’s sensationalism when covering market pullbacks and corrections.
+However, market volatility is not always negative and may sometimes be necessary for investors requiring higher long-term investment growth.
+In this article, we’ll explain what volatility is and how it could impact your investment portfolio.

-At a basic level, market volatility is the degree to which security prices rise or fall over time, or how much returns vary from their averages over time.
-Market volatility can occur in several different types of investments or market indexes, not just stocks.
+Market volatility refers to how much returns vary from their averages over time.
+Volatility can occur in several different types of investments or market indexes, but most investors seem to associate volatility with stocks.

-Security prices can rise and fall over time—sometimes quickly, sometimes slowly and often unpredictably.
-Even though investors often associate the term with risk or loss, volatility can be positive or negative—prices could move up or down.
-Additionally, prices may swing unpredictably from day to day but can settle over time.
+Stock prices can rise and fall over time—sometimes quickly, sometimes slowly and often unpredictably.
+In essence, volatility can happen at any time for any reason or no reason at all.
+Even though investors often associate the word “volatility” with risk or loss, volatility can be positive or negative—stock prices can move up or down.
+Additionally, stock prices may swing unpredictably from day to day but can settle over time.
 As you look over longer periods, even the most violent swings can look like smoother fluctuations along a broader trend.
-If individuals can tolerate investing through short-term swings, they could be rewarded with higher returns over the long term.
+If individuals can tolerate investing through short-term swings, they may be rewarded with higher returns over the long term.